leondz/garak/docs/source/basic.rst

 ---------
 Each detector attempts to identify a single failure mode.
 This could be for example some unsafe contact, or failure to refuse a request.
-Detectors do this by examining outputs that are stored in a prompt,
+Detectors do this by examining outputs that are stored in a prompt, looking for a certain phenomenon.
+This could be a lack of refusal, or continuation of a string in a certain way, or decoding an encoded prompt, for example.

 buffs
 -----
+Buffs adjust prompts before they're sent to a generator.
+This could involve translating them to another language, or adding paraphrases for probes that have only a few, static prompts.

 evaluators
 ----------
+When detectors have added judgments to attempts, an evaluator converts the results to an object containing pass/fail data for a specific probe and detector pair.

 harnesses
 ---------
+The harnesses manage orchestration of a garak run.
+They select probes, then detectors, and co-ordinate running probes, passing results to detectors, and doing the final evaluation